Scroll to content

 Together, we can create a world where no young person feels alone with their mental health.

 Recognising the signs that a child may be struggling with their mental health can be really hard.
-If you’re worried a child may be struggling with their mental health or has anxiety about coronavirus (COVID-19), we’ve got advice to help you support them and there are things you can do to help.
+If you’re worried a child may be struggling with their mental health or has anxiety, we’ve got advice to help you support them and there are things you can do to help.
 And if they’re struggling with their mental health, we have advice to help you support them and keep them safe.

 There’s a lot of uncertainty in the world at the moment.
 And there won’t always be answers to the questions your children are asking.
 But we can help you have these conversations in a safe and open way.